Aunt Jemima Logo

 In 1888, Pearl Milling was founded when Chris L. Rutt and Charles J. Underwood teamed up to buy a flour mill.
 However, this decision proved reckless, as the sales market was oversaturated with similar offerings.
 To justify their costs, the owners began an intensive search for options, of which only a bagged pancake mix called “Self-Rising Pancake Flour” sparked consumer interest.
 To create an image for his product and ensure its distinction from similar offerings on the market in late 1889, L. Ratt decided to use the face of Aunt Jemima, a popular vaudeville character at the time, to promote his mix, the posters for the production of which were hung all over St. Joseph.

-But a lack of additional funding prevented the owners from developing their production.
-In 1890 the company was sold under the hammer to the Randolph Truett Davis Milling Company, the largest flour mill in St. Joseph.
+However, a lack of additional funding prevented the owners from developing their production.
+In 1890, the company was sold under the hammer to the Randolph Truett Davis Milling Company, the largest flour mill in St. Joseph.
 The new owner took the recipe of “Teti Jemima” as a basis and brought its taste to perfection, which subsequently became the reason for the huge and longstanding popularity of the pancake mix.
-He introduced an additional innovation – the introduction of powdered milk, which simplified the process of making pancakes only to the need to introduce a mixture of water to create the desired consistency before frying.
+He introduced an additional innovation – powdered milk, which simplified the process of making pancakes only to the need to introduce a mixture of water to create the desired consistency before frying.

 The popularity of pancake flour became so high that the company decided in 1914 to change its name to Aunt Jemima Mills.
-But the trademark received official registration only in 1937, 11 years after the company was sold to Quaker Oats, producer of pancake syrups.
+However, the trademark received official registration only in 1937, 11 years after the company was sold to Quaker Oats, a producer of pancake syrups.
 TM Aunt Jemima.

-Both the company itself and its brand name have undergone several changes over the years.
-The face of the brand, its models at different times was – Nancy Green – the face on the packaging from 1893 to 1925, Lillian Richard – the face of the brand from 1925 to 1948, Anna Robinson – episodically appeared in brand commercials from 1933 to 1951, Rose Washington Riles (on packaging 1930-1948), Anna Short Harrington (from 1935 to 1954), Edith Wilson – from 1948 to 1966 performed the role of Jemima in TV commercials, on radio and several others.
+The company and its brand have undergone several changes over the years.
+The face of the brand and its models at different times were – Nancy Green – the face on the packaging from 1893 to 1925; Lillian Richard – the face of the brand from 1925 to 1948; Anna Robinson – who episodically appeared in brand commercials from 1933 to 1951, Rose Washington Riles (on packaging 1930-1948), Anna Short Harrington (from 1935 to 1954), Edith Wilson – from 1948 to 1966 performed the role of Jemima in TV commercials, on radio and several others.

 After the events of 2020, the murder of African American George Floyd by police officers, the company announced a complete name change and rebranding that left no room for the historical image of Aunt Jemima for the sake of racial equality.
 In February 2021, the company became the Pearl Milling Company, launching a new brand name in June.